ValerieEskens/vue-hackcamp/day1/basics.md

 `reversedFoo` will only recalculate when `foo` (=dependency) changes, not when `bar` changes.

-If will not recalculate when Date.now() changes since it's not a vue dependency.
+It will not recalculate when Date.now() changes since it's not a vue dependency.
 Solution: add `Date.now()` as a vue data variable.

 Computed = derived state.
-Does not come from a databaseor so, but from other data variables.
+Does not come from a database or so, but from other data variables.

 ## Watch